Art Composition and Design

 That’s a nice approximation, but if you want your faces to have both reality and beauty, use phi.
 More information on the pervasive appearance of phi in the human face is presented on the Face page, but look at the subtle difference this creates in the length of the nose and overall facial proportions:

-The mathematical differences in the two approaches are small, but enough to make a difference:
+The mathematical differences in the two approaches are small, but enough to make a noticeable difference:

 position